axelvaldez/radical-companies/_posts/rfiction/first-of-earth/E11 The FIAT Enclaves/2022-03-10-E11-the-fiat-enclaves.markdown

  <p>Ignatius slowly opened the door and the kid ran right in as soon as he could fit.
 Again, Ignatius and Petra looked at each other and she looked extremely pleased.</p>
  <p>As soon as they reached the kitchen, the introductions started. &ldquo;This is Ignatius, and this is Petra, and I am Bayta,<sup id="fnref2"><a href="#fn2" rel="footnote">2</a></sup> but everybody calls me Bay.&rdquo;</p>
  <p>&ldquo;Well, I am Ardeth, but everybody calls me Ard, and this is Bart, and he goes by Bart,&rdquo; everybody chuckled. &ldquo;And the little thing running around is Eden.
 At least, that he wants to be called now.
 We&rsquo;ll see how that turns out.&rdquo;</p>
  <p>Then, from the kitchen, came a loud, &ldquo;And I am Dinah, Di for short, and this is Elijah and we are doing some of the cooking tonight, well Elijah is.
 Come over here, and don&rsquo;t worry, he won&rsquo;t let you help.&rdquo; Then came a softer, &ldquo;I don&rsquo;t need any help.
-Heck, I don&rsquo;t want any help, but, yeah, come in here, I had my rabies shot already.&rdquo; Elihan and Di laughed at what was obviously a familiar joke.</p>
+Heck, I don&rsquo;t want any help, but, yeah, come in here, I had my rabies shot already.&rdquo; Eliha and Di laughed at what was obviously a familiar joke.</p>
  <p>&ldquo;So, do they call you Iggy or something like that,&rdquo; asked Bart trying to start a conversation.</p>
  <p>Barely stopping eating, Ignatius said, &ldquo;Not really.
 Everybody calls me Ignatius or by my number, but I hate that.
 And don&rsquo;t call her Pet, she hates that even more.&rdquo; I jumped in to clarify, &ldquo;Ignatius and Petra are from The Bracia.
 They were in a battle unit over there and that&rsquo;s what the number is about.&rdquo;</p>
  <p>Di climbed on her elbows and leaned forward, halfway across the table and just looked at them.
 Finally, she said, &ldquo;Are you feeling welcome?
 If anything doesn&rsquo;t feel right, just tell us and we&rsquo;ll figure things out.&rdquo;</p>